 But jokes apart, the bubble hotels became quite popular in 2018 and it seems they’re here to stay.

 So, let’s have a look in some examples of best bubble hotels over the world.
 Just in case you fancy sleeping overlooking some outstanding locations.
 Here’s a list that I would love to consider as a “sleeping in nature” accommodation:

 Who wouldn’t like to see the Northern lights once in life?
 It’s should be on anyone else’s (who likes travelling) bucket list.

-This hotel offers not only the unique experience of sleeping in a bubble room under the starts for a night but a package with tours for stunning landscapes outside Reykjavik.
+This hotel offers not only the unique experience of sleeping in a bubble room under the stars for a night but a package with tours for stunning landscapes outside Reykjavik.
 You may be contemplated with the Aurora Borealis’ dance if you are lucky enough.

 Imagine staying under the sky with a total absence of light pollution between Santiago and the Atacama Desert in Chile?
 It’s a dream.
 It’s what you find at Elqui Domons boutique hotel.